 Finches are incredibly beautiful birds and a lot of fun to see in your backyard.

 Luckily, almost all of them visit bird feeders, so you have a good chance of attracting multiple types of finches to your yard.
 If you’re lucky, you may even see a finch at my bird feeding station right now!
 I have a LIVE high-definition camera watching my bird feeders 24/7. 🙂

-Did you know 13 types of finches live in Oregon?
+14 types of finches in Oregon:

 Below you will learn more about each species AND how to identify them by sight OR sound.
 Make sure to pay attention to the range maps to see which finches live near you!

 - In summer, males are a vivid yellow with a black cap and black wings.
 Females are a duller yellow without a black cap.

 - In winter, both sexes look the same and turn a pale brown/olive color.
 They’re identified by their black wings and white wing bar.

 These small and colorful finches are relatively common in Oregon.

 And luckily, American Goldfinches are relatively easy to attract to bird feeders!
 Try offering their favorite foods, sunflower kernels and Nyjer seed, which many other birds don’t eat.